oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 In addition, the following rules apply:

 - License identification:
-  + The SPDX License List Version 3.26.0 or later MUST be consulted to identify the appropriate SPDX license identifier or construct an expression based on a SPDX license identifier.
+  + The SPDX License List Version 3.26.0 or later SHALL be consulted to identify the appropriate SPDX license identifier or construct an expression based on a SPDX license identifier.
 Deprecated license identifiers SHOULD NOT be used.
-SPDX license identifiers that were deprecated before the version listed above MUST NOT be used.
+SPDX license identifiers that were deprecated before the version listed above SHALL NOT be used.

     #quote(block: true)[
     The list is available at #link("https://spdx.org/licenses/").
 It